Swithin05/Research/README.md

-# Researcher swithin into  AIML
+# Researcher swithin into  AIML and DataScience